Enalean/tuleap-documentation-en/languages/en/user-guide/testmanagement.rst

 * Create test campaigns as a collection of test cases (manual or automated)
 * Follow test executions (Not run, passed, failed, blocked), with creation of bugs when a test fails
 * Realtime update for concurrent test execution by team
-* Link with requirements managed by Agile Dashboard
+* Link with requirements managed by :ref:`backlog`

 Overview
 --------